All the Times Kelly Ripa and Mark Consuelos Got Called Out by Daughter Lola Consuelos - E! Online

 This wasn't the first time Lola had called out the couple.
 Over the years, fans have watched her share how she really feels about her mom and dad—who are also the proud parents to Michael Consuelos, 23, and Joaquin Consuelos, 17—both on social media and on Kelly's show.

 Of course, the morning show star and the Riverdale actor aren't afraid to lay down the law.
-Who could forget when Kelly talked about shutting down Lola's debit card account after seeing her Postmates bill or the time she told the story about how her house alarm tipped her off to Lola's rooftop party?
+Who could forget when Kelly talked about shutting down Lola's debit card account after seeing her Postmates bill, or the time she recounted being tipped off to Lola's rooftop party by her house alarm?
 Needless to say, the family members have a lot of love for each other, too.

 To see more examples of Lola calling out her parents, check out the gallery below.